PennyLaneAI/pennylane/doc/introduction/circuits.rst

 The QNode decorator
 -------------------

-A more convenient --- and in fact the recommended --- way for creating QNodes is the provided quantum node decorator.
+A more convenient---and in fact the recommended---way for creating QNodes is the provided quantum node decorator.
 This decorator converts a quantum function containing PennyLane quantum operations to a :class:`~.pennylane.QNode` that will run on a quantum device.

 .. note::
-    The decorator completely replaces the Python-based quantum function with a :class:`~.pennylane.QNode` of the same name - as such, the original function is no longer accessible (but is accessible via the ``func`` attribute).
+    The decorator completely replaces the Python-based quantum function with a :class:`~.pennylane.QNode` of the same name---as such, the original function is no longer accessible.

 For example: